STUDY IN UNITED STATES

-The number one destination for international students seeking to get a top-notch career edge is currently the United States of America.
+- The number one destination for international students seeking to get a top-notch career edge is currently the United States of America.

-Not only is the degrees recognized and accepted worldwide but also respected all around the world.
+- Not only is the degrees recognized and accepted worldwide but also respected all around the world.

-Funding and grants for most research projects at the university are obtained from either the federal government or reputed multinational corporations in the industry.
+- Funding and grants for most research projects at the university are obtained from either the federal government or reputed multinational corporations in the industry.

-Availability of financial aid is another major incentive for international students.
+- Availability of financial aid is another major incentive for international students.

-On completion of your degree, you are legally authorized to work in the US in your related field for about a year.
+- On completion of your degree, you are legally authorized to work in the US in your related field for about a year.

-Since 30% of the international students in the world study in the US, It makes it a diverse and multicultural society to live in.
+- Since 30% of the international students in the world study in the US, It makes it a diverse and multicultural society to live in.

-The United States has the top universities in the world.
+- The United States has the top universities in the world.

-U.S. universities pride themselves on being at the forefront of technology and educational techniques, and in making available to their students the best possible equipment and resources.
+- U.S. universities pride themselves on being at the forefront of technology and educational techniques, and in making available to their students the best possible equipment and resources.

-Learning in an American school means it is not only confined to classes and attending lectures or doing experiments in the laboratories but also having real industry experience.
+- Learning in an American school means it is not only confined to classes and attending lectures or doing experiments in the laboratories but also having real industry experience.

-The university colleges and institutions in America have collaborations with employers and researchers in different study fields where students can gain real work experience.
+- The university colleges and institutions in America have collaborations with employers and researchers in different study fields where students can gain real work experience.
 This gives an edge over others when after college your work life begins.

-Education system in USA
+The Education system in the United States

 Institutions also offer foundation degrees and diplomas.